 - ensure that escape facilities are supplied and maintained so that in the event of danger, employees can leave endangered places promptly and safely

-Employers should also ensure that any emergency situation has been fully mitigated and following on from the immediate aftermath of an incident or near-miss, should mitigate the effects of that particular event.
-Ultimately, employers must restore any process deviance back to normality (as much as possible) and debrief employees that may have been affected by the incident.
+Employers should also ensure that any emergency has been fully mitigated and following on from the immediate aftermath of an incident or near-miss, should mitigate the effects of that particular event.
+Ultimately, employers must restore any process deviance to normality (as much as possible) and debrief employees that may have been affected by the incident.
 It must be noted that only those that are allowed to enter the affected area or are essential to repairs should enter and they should be provided with appropriate PPE and specialised safety equipment.

 DSEAR Regulation 9 (information, instruction and training)